 The focus is always on the child’s welfare and emotional wellbeing.

-Family mediation and child contact centres often complement each other.
+Family mediation and child contact centres can often work well together.

 Where trust is low or tensions are high, mediation can run alongside supported contact.
-As parents begin to make progress in mediation, contact arrangements can sometimes move from supported to unsupervised, and eventually to community-based arrangements.
+As progress is made, parents may be able to discuss whether contact can gradually move towards more independent arrangements.

 Children benefit most when they are shielded from adult conflict.
 A child contact centre: